 As Kerry’s comedy and magic career took off, he phased out the engineering aspect…that is until he decided to build his own props to automate his show.
 Other magicians took notice and requested his illusions for their own acts.

 “That business just started by accident.
 Now, I’m basically the go-to guy if it requires some crazy engineering,” he states.
 “I’m working other projects for David Copperfield.
 I’ve done a lot of stuff for Penn and Teller, Criss Angel…all of them.”

 A lot of this “fun stuff” has been incorporated into the Pollock’s own club.

 He has included the moving eyes in the Alexander poster on the wall, a floating deck of cards and a treasure chest exactly like the one NFL player Jon Dorenbos used during his magic act on “America’s Got Talent.”

 While she doesn’t usually entertain the crowds from the stage (unless she’s serving as the BONK!
-Babe), Kelly is busy behind the scenes coming up with new promotional ideas, sourcing the local food and drink served in the club or on the floor each evening ensuring guests are enjoying the show.
+Babe), Kelly is busy behind the scenes.
+She comes up with new promotional ideas, sources the local food and drink served in the club or on the floor each evening ensuring guests are enjoying the show.